Ivory Coast President Urges Calm In Tense Election For Third Term - UrduPoint

 More than 35,000 police and security force officials have been mobilised to secure the election.

+Electoral authorities by law have up to five days to announce the results.

-- Growth, stability - The ballot in French-speaking West Africa's economic powerhouse is a crunch test in a region where Nigeria faces widespread social protests, Mali is emerging from a coup and jihadist violence wracks the Sahel.
+- Growth, stability - The ballot in French-speaking West Africa's economic powerhouse is a crunch test in a region where Nigeria is emerging from widespread social protests, Mali faced a coup and jihadist violence wracks the Sahel.

 Ouattara, 78, was supposed to step aside after his second term to make way for a younger generation, but the sudden death of his chosen successor led to a change in plan.